 2. The work

-The candidate will compose a concerto work for flute in C and orchestra.
+The candidate will compose a work for orchestra.
+No concerto or concertante work will be accepted.

 This work must be composed specifically for this competition, must be original and must never have been performed, in full or in part.